 - (a) Application.
 In order to be certified, a proposed regional economic development partnership must apply to the Department for certification as a regional economic development partnership on an application provided by the Department.
 Applications for certification shall be delivered to the Department by October 1 of the year in which certification is sought.
 The application shall contain the following information and any other information required by the Department: - (1) Documentation that the requirements of G.S.
-148-47 have been satisfied. - (2) A business plan that covers a two-year period and presents a detailed description of the proposed activities of the partnership and a detailed budget that includes both State and local funds. - (3) Documentation that the partnership has provided opportunity for discussion and participation in the development of the business plan by interested parties, including local economic development organizations, existing regional organizations, business, nonprofit development corporations, and others, as appropriate. - (4) Identification of public and private organizations within the boundaries of the partnership active in economic development and a description of what role, if any, they will undertake in cooperation with the partnership. - (5) A statement that none of the local governments in the proposed partnership is a member of another partnership or proposed partnership. - (b) Certification.
+158-47 have been satisfied. - (2) A business plan that covers a two-year period and presents a detailed description of the proposed activities of the partnership and a detailed budget that includes both State and local funds. - (3) Documentation that the partnership has provided opportunity for discussion and participation in the development of the business plan by interested parties, including local economic development organizations, existing regional organizations, business, nonprofit development corporations, and others, as appropriate. - (4) Identification of public and private organizations within the boundaries of the partnership active in economic development and a description of what role, if any, they will undertake in cooperation with the partnership. - (5) A statement that none of the local governments in the proposed partnership is a member of another partnership or proposed partnership certified under this Article. - (b) Certification.
 The Department shall complete review of all applications by November 1 of each year.
 The Department shall provide technical assistance to applicants in removing deficiencies in applications.
-The Department shall certify a partnership only if: - (1) The application meets all requirements for certification; and - All applications taken together with other information available to the Department provide no evidence that a county that wished to participate in a partnership was denied a reasonable opportunity to participate. - (c) Reports.
+The Department shall certify a partnership only if: - (1) The application meets all requirements for certification; - All applications taken together with other information available to the Department provide no evidence that a county that wished to participate in a partnership was denied a reasonable opportunity to participate; - (3) The partnership shall design its marketing and advertising campaigns to be consistent with the image and quality of the State's marketing and advertising campaigns; and

+- The partnership agrees to report all inquiries generated by cooperative marketing, advertising, and promotional activities and their status to the Department. - (c) Reports.
 Each partnership must submit an annual report to the Department.
 The report must include a description of activities carried out to date, results of those activities as measured by jobs and investment and other appropriate measures, and a detailed financial report. - (d) Renewal.
 A certification remains valid for two years.
-Every two years, each partnership must reapply for certification in accordance with this section. - "§ 158-49.
+Every two years, each partnership must reapply for certification in accordance with this section.

+"§ 158-49.
 State funding of partnerships.